Aful Performer 5+2 VS Thieaudio Valhalla

 Home Ranking Compare IEMs

 Aful Performer 5+2 and Thieaudio Valhalla use 2DD+4BA+1Planar and 19BA driver setups respectively.
 Aful Performer 5+2 costs $229 while Thieaudio Valhalla costs $2,000.
 Thieaudio Valhalla is $1,771 more expensive.
-Thieaudio Valhalla holds a decisive 1.2-point edge in reviewer scores (7.7 vs 8.9).
-Thieaudio Valhalla has slightly better bass with a 0.3-point edge, Thieaudio Valhalla has slightly better dynamics with a 0.4-point edge, Thieaudio Valhalla has better soundstage with a 0.7-point edge, Thieaudio Valhalla has better details with a 0.9-point edge and Thieaudio Valhalla has better imaging with a 0.9-point edge.
+Thieaudio Valhalla holds a decisive 1.3-point edge in reviewer scores (7.6 vs 8.9).
+Thieaudio Valhalla has better bass with a 0.7-point edge, Thieaudio Valhalla has slightly better mids with a 0.4-point edge, Thieaudio Valhalla has better treble with a 0.7-point edge, Thieaudio Valhalla has significantly better dynamics with a 1-point edge, Thieaudio Valhalla has significantly better soundstage with a 1.5-point edge, Thieaudio Valhalla has significantly better details with a 1.8-point edge and Thieaudio Valhalla has significantly better imaging with a 2-point edge.

 Insights